Gin Act 1743: Background

 The Gin Act 1736 (9 Geo.
 2. c.
 7) attempted to curb gin consumption by instituting a 20 shilling per gallon excise tax as well as a £50 annual license (equivalent to £ today) for all gin sellers.
 The law proved immensely unpopular and provoked public rioting and widespread defiance.
 It is said that only two of the annual licenses were ever purchased and many people turned to producing homemade gins.

 In light of the difficulty in enforcing the law (and the financial strain of the War of the Austrian Succession), the act reduced the cost of an annual gin-selling license from £50 to just 20 shillings.
 The excise tax on gin producers and penalties for violating the law were also significantly reduced.

-Legacy
+Subsequent developments

 The question of taxing and regulating gin was later revisited by the Gin Act 1751 (24 Geo.
 2. c.
 40), which revoked this act.

 The whole act except section 12 to "Persons only." was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1874 (37 & 38 Vict. c.
-35).
+35), which came into force on 16 July 1874.

-The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+The whole act, so far as unrepealed, was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
 6. c.
-62).
+62), which came into force on 30 July 1948.